-A graduate student at the Georgia Tech has made an accidental discover that allows materials to rapidly change color from completely clear to a range of vibrant hues — and back again.
+A graduate student at Georgia Tech has made an accidental discovery that allows materials to rapidly change color from completely clear to a range of vibrant hues — and back again.

-Anodically coloring electrochromes (ACEs) are from another family of electrochromic materials that can rapidly change color after the disclosure of oxidized voltage.
+Anodically coloring electrochromic (ACEs) are from another family of electrochromic materials that can rapidly change color after the disclosure of oxidized voltage.
 They are colorless that only get colored upon oxidation.

 But, due to the knowledge gap n the science behind the colored oxidized states, known as radical cations, scientists have not properly understood the absorption mechanism of these cations, and so the colors could not be controllably tuned.

-Now, a graduate student named Dylan T. Christiansen has experimented with a new approach to controlling color in radical cations.
-Specifically, he created four different ACE molecules by making tiny changes to the ACEs’ molecular structures that have little effect on the neutral, clear state, but significantly change the absorption of the colored or radical cation state.
+A graduate student named Dylan T. Christiansen has now experimented with a new approach to controlling color in radical cations.
+Specifically, he created four different ACE molecules by making tiny changes to the ACEs’ molecular structures that have little effect on the neutral, clear state but significantly change the absorption of the colored or radical cation state.

 “Finally, just like mixing inks, the researchers found that a blend of the molecules that switch to green and red made a mixture that is clear and switches to an opaque black.
 Suddenly those Air Force visors that switch from crystal clear to black looked more attainable.”

-Then using computational model, Tomlinson was able to show how the small chemical changes that were made can drastically alter the electronic structure of the molecules’ radical cation states, and ultimately control the color.
+Then using a computational model, Tomlinson was able to show how the small chemical changes that were made can drastically alter the electronic structure of the molecules’ radical cation states and ultimately control the color.

 Tomlinson notes that because the work is also helping to illuminate how radical cations work — they are still not well understood — it could help others manipulate them for future use in fields beyond electrochromism.